-There will be four exams and two short summary papers.
-Exam 1-4 are worth 50 points each.
-Exam questions will come from material from lectures and additional assigned videos.
+There will be four exams, four short summary papers, and four assignments (in development).
+Exams 1-4 are each worth 40 points.
+Exam questions will come from material from lectures, assigned readings from the textbook, and from additional assigned videos.
 Exams may include multiple choice, short answer, and problem-solving questions.
 The latter includes understand the basic arithmetic of calculating allele and genotype frequencies.
 Please note that make-up exams are uncommon.
 You should expect to be present for all exams.
-In order to qualify for a make-up exam, you need to have contacted me prior to the exam.
+To qualify for a make-up exam, you need to have contacted me prior to the exam.
 This is your main bargaining tool, but I reserve the right to decide if a make-up exam is afforded.